w3c/rdf-tests/rdf/rdf12/rdf-n-triples/README.md

-This README is for the W3C RDF-star Working Group's N-Triples test suite.
+This README is for the W3C RDF & SPARQL Working Group's N-Triples test suite.
 This test suite contains three kinds of tests:

 *  Positive syntax (`rdft:TestNTriplesPositiveSyntax`) — an input N-Triples file with no syntax errors.